 Buying makes sense for a lot of people.
 Here’s where it genuinely wins:

 You build equity over time.
 Every mortgage payment chips away at what you owe and increases what you own.
-Over 20 or 30 years, that adds up to a significant asset.
+Over 20 or 30 years, that can add up to a significant asset.

 You’re protected from rising housing costs.
 A fixed-rate mortgage locks in your principal and interest payment.
 Rent can go up every year, and in markets like Southern California, it often does.

-You benefit from appreciation.
-Home values in most markets have risen significantly over the long term.
-If you buy and hold, you’re likely to sell for more than you paid.
+You may benefit from appreciation.
+Home values in most markets have risen over the long term.
+Many buyers who hold for years have sold for more than they paid — though appreciation isn’t guaranteed and values can fall.

 You have something to leave behind.
 A paid-off home is one of the cleaner assets to pass on to your family.
 With proper estate planning, it can be transferred with minimal friction.

 You can borrow against it.
-Home equity gives you access to capital through a home equity loan or line of credit if you ever need it.
+Home equity can give you access to capital through a home equity loan or line of credit down the road.

 These are real advantages.
 The question is whether they outweigh the costs and constraints that come with ownership.